 How to whitewash wood with step by step pictures

-• Apply paint to surface in direction of grain with a paintbrush.
+- Apply apply paint in the direction of the grain with a paintbrush.

-• Make sure to wipe excessive paint with lint free cloth in the direction of the grain.
-Also watch out for drip marks.
+- Now for the fun part; Wipe excessive paint with a lint free cloth in the direction of the grain.
+Also watch out for drip marks!

 I’m loving the way the old crate is looking now.
-It’s brighter and looks more finished.
+It’s brighter with a more modern look.

-I love how the whitewash finish highlights the wood grain.
+I love how the whitewash look highlights the wood grain.

-One of the benefits of whitewashing any wood surface is that it highlight the wood without hiding the wood grain.
+One of the benefits of whitewashing any wood surface is that it highlights the wood without hiding the wood grain.

-After the paint was dry, I used a Polycrylic spray sealer.
+After the paint was dry, I used a Polycrylic spray sealer to seal the wood and give it more smooth finish.

 The last thing I did was add a few cabinet pulls to really “jazz” it up.